swetoast/Raspberry-Pi-Power-Usage-Monitor/README.md

 # Raspberry Pi Power Usage Monitor

-This script is a Flask application that monitors the power usage of a Raspberry Pi.
+This Flask application monitors the power usage of a Raspberry Pi.
 It calculates the power usage based on the CPU usage percentage and the idle and max power values of the specific Raspberry Pi model.

 ## Features